TriTinandel/TourOfHeroes/README.md

 This is my README file for my new test project.
 I am writing something here for GIT change management testing purposes.

+I am altering this file again for Git testing.
 # AngularTourOfHeroes

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.